Temperature-biased double-loop Josephson flux transducer: The critical current

-Conversely, the density plot in Fig.~\ref{Fig02}(b), which is obtained at $\Tr=0.5$, shows an abrupt change in color, i.e. a transition from light to dark shades of blue, which indicates a sudden change in the critical current by changing the magnetic fluxes.
+Conversely, the density plot in Fig.~\ref{Fig02}(b), which is obtained by increasing $\Tr$, shows an abrupt change in color, i.e., a transition from light to dark shades of blue, which indicates a sudden change of the critical current.
 This phenomenon is highlighted in panel Fig.~\ref{Fig02}(e), where three selected profiles of $\Inorm$ as a function of $\Phir$ for different $\Phil$'s are shown as well.
 The situations plotted in this figure corresponds to the horizontal short-dashed lines in Fig.~\ref{Fig02}(b).
-We observe that all curves show a step-like response of $\Inorm$ at specific values of the magnetic flux $\Phir=\Phir^*$.
-In panel (h) we show three other selected profiles of $\Inorm$ as a function of $\Phil$ at fixed values of $\Phir$, which correspond to the vertical long-dashed lines in Fig.~\ref{Fig02}(b).
-Also in this case we observe a critical current jump, despite these curves behave differently with respect that in Fig.~\ref{Fig02}(e).
-In fact, if we compare the profiles in Fig.~\ref{Fig02}(e) and (h), i.e., $\Inorm$ \emph{vs} $\Phir$ and $\Inorm$ \emph{vs} $\Phil$, respectively, looking the range $\Phij\in[0-0.5]$ we note that $\Inorm(\Phir^*)$ reduces at the jump, while $\Inorm(\Phil^*)$ increases at the jump.
-This point becomes important discussing the performances and the working conditions of this device, see Sec.~\ref{Sec02}.
+All curves show a step-like response of $\Inorm$ at specific values of the magnetic flux $\Phir=\Phir^*$.
+In panel (h) we show three other selected profiles of $\Inorm$ as a function of $\Phil$ for fixed $\Phir$ values, which correspond to the vertical long-dashed lines in Fig.~\ref{Fig02}(b).
+In this case we observe a critical current jump, but these curves behave differently with respect that in Fig.~\ref{Fig02}(e).
+Indeed, the profiles in Fig.~\ref{Fig02}(e) and (h), i.e., $\Inorm$ \emph{vs} $\Phir$ and $\Inorm$ \emph{vs} $\Phil$, respectively, demonstrate that $\Inorm(\Phir^*)$ reduces at the jump, while $\Inorm(\Phil^*)$ increases at the jump.

-From the density plot in panel (b) we also note that the critical current shows jumps only for $0.1\lesssim\Phil\lesssim0.9$.
-This range of $\Phil$ values shrinks considerably by enlarging the temperature gradient, e.g., see Fig.~\ref{Fig02}(c) where the temperature of the right electrode is $\Tr=0.9$, still imposing $\Tl=0.1$.
-To understand why in some cases the step-like behavior does not emerge, we remind that this phenomenon stems from the alignment of the singularities in the Green's functions $\mathfrak{F}_j$, i.e., when the superconducting gaps coincide.
+From the density plot in panels (b) and (c) we also note that the critical current undergoes a jump only within specific $\Phil$ range of values.
+To understand why in some cases the step-like behavior does not emerge, we remind that this phenomenon stems from the alignment of the singularities in the AGFs $\mathfrak{F}_j$.
 In other words, making explicit the magnetic flux dependence, a jump appears only when

-For those values of $\Phil$ and $\Phir$ for which the previous equation cannot be satisfied, the critical current shows no jumps.
-Clearly, according to Eq.~\eqref{gaprule}, the ``positions'' of the jumps, i.e., the values $\Phil^*$ and $\Phir^*$, depend on both the working temperatures and the asymmetry between the superconducting gaps.
-This point is discussed in the next section.
+In Fig.~\ref{Fig02}(b) white dashed lines mark the $(\Phil^*,\Phir^*)$ couples of values solving this equation; these values, i.e., the ``positions'' of the jumps, depend on both the working temperatures and the gap asymmetry.
+Conversely, for those fluxes for which Eq.~\eqref{gaprule} cannot be satisfied, the critical current shows no jumps.

-\subsection{The asymmetric-gap case}
+\subsection{The asymmetric-gap case ($\delta\neq1$)}

 -0.2cm